eugenp/tutorials/spring-rest-query-language/README.md

 ## Spring REST Query Language

-This module contains articles about Spring REST query language
+This module contains articles about the REST query language with Spring

 ### Courses